We're open Wednesday 26 January 2022, with changes to some services and opening hours ›

 In October 1918 Angus & Robertson published what would become one of Australia’s best known children’s stories.
 Released a month before the end of the First World War, just in time for Christmas, The Magic Pudding was the first of only two children’s books written and illustrated by Norman Lindsay.

-This October marks the 100th anniversary of this whimsical Australian tale about a group of travellers — Bill Barnacle, Sam Sawnoff and Bunyip Bluegum — who wander aimlessly through the bush, sustaining themselves on an inexhaustible ‘magic pudding’ named Albert.
+October 2018 marked the 100th anniversary of this whimsical Australian tale about a group of travellers — Bill Barnacle, Sam Sawnoff and Bunyip Bluegum — who wander aimlessly through the bush, sustaining themselves on an inexhaustible ‘magic pudding’ named Albert.

 The idea for the book came from a bet between Lindsay and his friend Bertram Stevens, the editor of Art in Australia.
 The pair were discussing ‘popular motifs in books for children’.
 Stevens was of the opinion that fairies formed the most fascinating subject matter; but Lindsay, based on his theory ‘that infantile concepts of happiness are based on the belly’, felt that children would prefer food.
 On being told about the conversation, publisher George Robertson is reported to have said, ‘If you can persuade him to write a story for children, you’re on for a fiver.’